Guidelines for Forming Ph.D. Committee

 - At least two of the voting members must be tenured faculty from the University of Illinois.

-- At least three members must be members of the extended faculty in the Department of Computer Science at Illinois (extended faculty of the DCS includes the regular faculty, as well as people with non-visiting (assistant/associate) professor appointments in DCS that carry one or more of the following modifiers - adjunct, affiliate, research or emeritus),two of whom must be full-time Computer Science department members (non-affiliate) at Illinois.
+- At least three members must be members of the extended faculty in the Department of Computer Science (DCS) at Illinois with graduate advising privileges in the DCS.
+Members who satisfy this criteria include the regular faculty, the teaching faculty with graduate advising privileges in the DCS, and people with non-visiting (assistant/associate/full) professor appointments in the DCS that carry one or more of the following modifiers - adjunct, affiliate, research or emeritus).
+Two of these three members must be full-time (non-affiliate) members in the DCS.

 - At least one member must be from outside of the University of Illinois Urbana-Champaign (outside member is required only for students who have passed the qualifying exam in spring 2006 or later, however, it is highly recommended for all students).
-The outside member cannot have been a student of the current thesis advisor within the last five years and must have independent publications that occurred after earning their Ph.D. degree.
+The outside member cannot have been a student of the current thesis advisor or any other University of Illinois committee member nor have been a University of Illinois student within the last five years.
+The outside committee member must have independent publications that occurred after earning their Ph.D.
 In addition, if the outside member is a Post-doc, he/she can serve as a non-voting member only.

 - If there are more than 4 members on a committee, the majority vote needs to favor the CS Department faculty.
-If you are unsure, please contact Mary Beth Kelley at firstname.lastname@example.org.
+If you are unsure, please contact Jennifer Comstock at email@example.com.

 Note: The outside member must have a Ph.D. and does not need to be a university faculty member.
 For example, this member could belong to an industrial or government research lab.
 If necessary, teleconferencing technology may be used for the prelim exam.
 For approval of the outside member, the Department of Computer Science and the Graduate College require their CV and a brief statement of why they were chosen.